thaibirding.com by Nick Upton

 (Photo by Nick Upton)

 The drier forest, on the lower slopes of the mountain, contains some species that specialize in this habitat; Black-headed Woodpecker, Burmese Nuthatch and White-rumped Falcon are the most sought after birds here and Black-backed Forktail is present in the streams.
+Birding does tend to be extremely slow in this area though and things can get very hot for long periods at this lower altitude.

 The sheer size of Doi Inthanon National Park means that a high species total can be accumulated on any visit, and by staying for three or four days and birding at a wide range of altitudes a large number of exciting birds can be seen which will match the variety of habitats.